MertDu15351/CTIS_221_Project/README.md

 CTIS-221 Project Team and Topic
 (2024-25 Spring Semester)
 Team Members:
-1) Mert Duman m.duman@ug.bilkent.edu.tr
+1) Mert Duman mertdumanifl@gmail.com
-2) Mustafa Oktay Giniş oktay.ginis@ug.bilkent.edu.tr
+2) Mustafa Oktay Giniş moktayginis@gmail.com

 Topic: An Erasmus tracker for Erasmus candidates.
 The system will contain criteria of several universities and candidates will be able to